 - A common approach is to use a spearhead team that gets broken up into new teams.

 I use Conway´s law to move from “structure” to “awaken”.

 digital platforms organisational impact (will be detailed in another post)

 points of attention

 - Monthly iteration fits into rest of the Business Cycle: alignment of quarterly roadmap burndown and value streams

 - Shorter cycles may be used overall or periodically to reduce risk.

-.
-Sprintlength doesn’t vary to fit Product Backlog: Product Backlog is granularized to fit Sprint length.
+- Sprint length doesn’t vary to fit Product Backlog: Product Backlog is granularized to adjust Sprint length.